 - A fully completed application form

-- Supplier quotes in respect of the proposed project costs (a minimum of three quotes per project/asset/works to be completed is required)
+- Supplier quotes or cost justifications in respect of the proposed project costs

 Application forms and supporting documentation should be submitted electronically before midday on the submission deadline date:

-All eligible applications will be assessed which will include input from a sector specialist.
-Further clarification may be sought from you prior to a final decision being made and this would be by email or by telephone.
+All eligible applications will be assessed against the criteria detailed above.
+Further clarification may be sought from you prior to a final decision being made.

 Applicants will be notified within four weeks from the date of receipt of the application.
 You will be sent an offer or feedback letter detailing the decision outcome.